Ukrainian-Underdog/Ukrainian-Underdog/README.md

 - 👋 Hi, I’m @Ukrainian-Underdog
-- 👀 I’m interested in Software engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Web developing using C# and .NET platform
+- 🌱 I’m currently learning Web Developing using C# and .NET platform

 <!---
 Ukra1n1anUnd3rd0g/Ukra1n1anUnd3rd0g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.